qdm12/docker-proxy-acl-alpine/README.md

   - Options can be changed with the command line argument
   - Emojis
   - More checks
+- No need to run with `--privileged` although you bind mount the docker socket
+- No networking, just unix socket files

 Exposing `/var/run/docker.sock` to a Docker container requiring it (such as [netdata](https://github.com/firehol/netdata)) involves security concerns and the container should be limited in what it can do with `docker.sock`.